OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-09.md

 ## Romans 9:19

-You will say to me then, “Why does He still find fault?
-For who can resist His will?”
+You might then ask, “Why does He still find fault?
+For who can oppose His will?”

 ## Romans 9:20